adno/tubelex/README.md

 # About TUBELEX-JA

-Inspired by the SUBTLEX word lists, TUBELEX-JA is a large word list based on Japanese subtitles for YouTube videos.
+Inspired by the SUBTLEX word lists, TUBELEX-JA is a large word list based on Japanese subtitles for YouTube videos (48M tokens from 72k subtitle files).

 The project consists mainly of: